haraka/haraka-plugin-karma/README.md

 ### Karma Prereqs

 One challenge for mail filtering is that filters (or plugins, in Haraka's case) are usually called in sequence.
-A message passes from one filter to the next in a pipeline and each filter gets to choose "yeah or nay."
+A message passes from one filter to the next in a pipeline and each filter gets to choose "yay or nay."
 In order for karma to transcend this limit, karma requires that **every** filter passes every message.
 Nearly all Haraka plugins have a `reject` or `deny` option for this reason.

-In order to score a filters results, filters must save their results to the [Result Store][results-url].
-Karma will see that and apply the award specified in `karma.ini`.
+In order to score a plugins results, plugins must save their results to the [Result Store][results-url].
+Karma will see that and apply the awards specified in `karma.ini`.

 ## How Karma Works